Vivek278/ICGseccyrecruitDS1/readme.md

-# 🔍 Fraud Detection Prediction App
+# 🔍 Anomaly Prediction App

 This is a full-stack machine learning web application where users can input **30 numerical features** and get a classification prediction (`fraud` or `not fraud`).